Hong Kong Food Tour: What’s Actually Worth Trying

 Bamboo tray holding three steamed dim sum, one of the most traditional foods in hong kong

-5. Traditional tofu
+5. Traditional tofu pudding

 Large pot of tofu on the floor of a Hong Kong restaurant

-6. Century-old egg
+6. Century egg pastry

 An interior view of a traditional hong kong food known as century old egg, which is wrapped in a pastry shell

-Was the Hong Kong food tour worth it?
+Was the Hong Kong Food Tour Worth It?

 ALSO READ: